quay/clair/Documentation/reference/config.md

     A file system path to Clair's config file
 ```

 The above example starts two Clair nodes using the same configuration.
-One will only run the indexing facilities while the other will only run the matching facilities.
+One will only run the indexing facilities while the other will only run the
+matching facilities.

+Environment variables respected by the Go standard library can be specified
+if needed.
+Some notable examples:

+* `HTTP_PROXY`
+* `HTTPS_PROXY`
+* `SSL_CERT_DIR`

-If running in "combo" mode you **must** supply the `indexer`, `matcher`, and `notifier` configuration blocks in the configuration.
+If running in "combo" mode you **must** supply the `indexer`, `matcher`,
+and `notifier` configuration blocks in the configuration.

-## Config Reference
+## Configuration Reference

 ```
 http_listen_addr: ""